Find out what you need to know about immunizations for Illinois students

 Grade 12: Immunizations as per grade 6 requirements listed above, plus

-- Proof of having received 2 doses of Meningococcal Vaccine with the second after age 16 (only one dose required if the first dose was received after the age of 16)
+- 2 doses Meningococcal Vaccine with the second after age 16 (only one dose required if the first dose was received after the age of 16)

 - Religious: Parents/Guardians requesting religious exemptions from health requirements must complete the required form along with their child’s healthcare provider.

 - Medical: If your child has a physical condition that prevents adherence to the vaccination schedule, their healthcare provider should indicate this on a physical examination form or in written documentation.
 Depending on your child’s medical condition, this may need to be reviewed on an annual basis.